zmanaa/zmanaa.github.io/_pages/about.md

   - /about.html
 ---

 I am an aerospace engineering graduate student interested in advancing dynamical systems modeling and control through interdisciplinary research.
-Currently, I am pursuing a MSc at KFUPM under the supervision of Professor Ayman Abdallah, where my thesis applies data-driven and machine learning techniques to linear and nonlinear systems identification.

-Beyond aerospace, I am interested in extending control-oriented modeling approaches to other fields.
-I am also exploring intersections between machine learning and physics-informed modeling of dynamical systems.
+Currently, I am pursuing a MSc at KFUPM under the supervision of Professor Ayman Abdallah, where my thesis applies data-driven learning techniques for modeling, control, and estimation for dynamical systems (e.g., robotics, quadrotors, and satellites).
+I am also interested in exploring intersections between machine learning and physics-informed modeling of dynamical systems.

 Research Direction
 ======
-Dynamical systems, reduced-order modeling, control theory, machine learning, and optimization.
+1. Data-driven modeling and control of dynamical systems
+2. Control theory, and optimization
+3. Model reduction, and feedback control of dynamical systems

 Selected Publications
 ======